 - Birth Defects

 - Multiple Myeloma

 - Parkinson’s Disease

 Military veterans, family members, caretakers, and civilians who lived or worked at the base between August 1, 1953, and December 31, 1987, for at least 30 days and who were exposed to its contaminated water may be eligible to file a claim against the U.S. government.

 We are proud to provide the necessary legal efforts to hold U.S. Marine officials liable for injuries and fatalities caused by contaminated water on the base and failures to act on the issue.

 Contact Our Experienced Civil Litigation Attorneys in South Carolina for Help Today

-If you or a loved one lived or worked on Camp Lejeune for at least 30 days between 1952 – 1987, contact our dedicated civil litigation lawyers in South Carolina by calling (803) 548-2468 or contacting us online for a free consultation today.
+If you or a loved one lived or worked on Camp Lejeune for at least 30 days between 1952 – 1987, contact our dedicated civil litigation lawyers in South Carolina by calling (803) 548-2468 or contacting us online for a consultation today.

-We provide free consultations for all South Carolina veterans, and never charge any legal fees unless we deliver a positive outcome for your unique case.
+We provide consultations for all South Carolina veterans, and never charge any legal fees unless we deliver a positive outcome for your unique case.